 Based on the prevalence of pre-diabetes in England it is estimated that over half a million people in Wales could be at high risk of developing diabetes.
 In 2015, the North Ceredigion GP Cluster initiated a pre-diabetes intervention that targeted patient education and lifestyle modification.
 The intervention comprised of a 30-minute one-to-one consultation for those identified as having a higher than ideal blood glucose level, but not high enough to be suffering from diabetes.
-Measures were taken for body mass, Body Mass Index (BMI), waist circumference, blood pressure and HbA1c (a measure of blood glucose) during the initial consultation and at 12 month follow up.
+Measures were taken for body mass, Body Mass Index (BMI), waist circumference, blood pressure and HbA1c (a measure of blood glucose) during the initial consultation, and at 12 and 24-month follow up.

-- and HbA1c fell from 43.8 mmol·mol-1 to 38.9 ± 6.7 mmol·mol-1.
+- HbA1c fell from 43.9 mmol·mol-1to 42.6 mmol·mol-1

 - Seventeen had become diabetic, 358 remained pre-diabetic and 217 had returned to normal blood glucose control